Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 As with the NIRSpec Deep program, these observations also use 9 closely spaced dither pointings, via 3 nod locations in each of 3 slit configurations.
 The SW chip gaps are not covered.
 We ensure that each NIRCam filter is observed in at least 2 of the 3 slits and hence at 6 dither locations.
 2 of the 3 slits have all ten filters observed; the remaining one is missing F070W, F200W, F335M, and F356W.
 Therefore, the area covered by all ten filters is reduced by a tiny amount.

-As the prime spectroscopy will be placed on the NIRCam Prime mosaic, these Medium parallels in both GOODS-S and GOODS-N fall almost entirely outside of the NIRCam Prime footprint, thereby providing a substantial amount of additional area at medium depth.
-In GOODS-N, we observed at v3PA of 150.48$^\circ$ and 132.92$^\circ$, placing the new imaging on the northeastern portion of the HST GOODS-N field.
+As the prime spectroscopy are located on the NIRCam Prime mosaic, these Medium parallels in both GOODS-S and GOODS-N fall almost entirely outside of the NIRCam Prime footprint, thereby providing a substantial amount of additional area at medium depth.
+In GOODS-N, we observed at V3 PA of 150.48$^\circ$ and 132.92$^\circ$, placing the new imaging on the northeastern portion of the HST GOODS-N field.
 Because of the location of high-priority spectroscopic targets, these do not form a regular grid, but they are close enough to map a sizable near-contiguous region.
 By coincidence, the orientation of NIRCam in this Parallel imaging is almost 90$^\circ$ rotated from the Prime imaging, leaving an obvious pattern for future observations to fill in the gap between the two.
 Unfortunately, a guide-star acquisition failure caused Observation 8 to be skipped, requiring a replan (Obs 98) that was observed a few weeks later with 18$^\circ$ of rotation relative to the other three pointings.
+We mention that although the NIRCam imaging in Observation 98 was successful, this observation suffered from problems in NIRSpec that resulted in its being reobserved as Observation 198 a year later.
+The pure parallel opportunity for that visit was used by program 2514 \citep{williams25pan} to add additional medium-band filters to this pointing.

-In GOODS-S, we will spread the spectroscopic pointings over the full Medium mosaic.
-In the original plan, these would all have been late in the first observing window, but given the scheduling delay, we are opting to spread them out.
-The first field (observation 1) was observed on January 12--13, 2023, at a V3PA of 56.17$^\circ$.
-The other 7 will be observed in late 2023, likely at a range of position angles.
-Here, we assume V3 PA of 30$^\circ$ for display and summary purposes.
-The exact parallel footprints cannot be specified until the targets are in hand, and may move substantially.
+In GOODS-S, we spread the spectroscopic pointings over the full Medium mosaic.
+In the original plan, these would all have been late in the first observing window, but given the scheduling delay, most were moved to the second year.
+The first field (observation 1) was observed on January 12--13, 2023, at a V3 PA of 56.17$^\circ$.
+The second field (observation 5) was observed on October 19, 2023, at a V3 PA of 319.87$^\circ$.
+The remaining six were observed December 12--19, 2023, at a V3 PA of 30.23$^\circ$.
+We chose to use observation 5 on a NIRSpec region that placed the NIRCam parallel next to the JADES Origins Field in order to make this a wider footprint for future spectroscopy.